suaracost/suaracost/README.md

 My name is Alejandro Suarez, I'm a system's engineering student at the [Pontificia Universidad Javeriana](https://www.javeriana.edu.co/inicio) in Bogota, Colombia.
 Besides my studies, I'm also working part-time at [Tabella](https://tabella.app) as QA engineer.

-My diverse skill set includes experience in backend development, database administration, and mobile development, focusing on enhancing the visual aspects of the apps.
+My diverse skill set includes experience in backend development, database administration, and web and mobile development, focusing on enhancing the visual aspects of the apps.
 In the future, I want to shift my focus towards frontend development and UI/UX design.
 Beyond coding and engineering, I love to spend my free time learning new things and enjoying a mix of videogames and sports.

 My GitHub repositories are only some of my projects and contributions in various domains, reflecting my journey in software development, you can check them below or clicking [here](https://github.com/suaracost?tab=repositories).